komali2/blog/content/posts/parents-trip-taiwan-2023/index.md

 ### Scootering to Taipei

 On the way back we took a more "straightforward" route that happened to be the same route everyone takes to get back into Taipei during rush hour, along the "2 ding."
 I regret this because while it was more straightforward and probably faster, it meant sharing the road with hundreds of other scooters and cars at night, which had me white-knuckled that something would happen to Tammy or my Dad, who are less used to the more free-flowing style of Taiwan traffic.
-Next time, I'd bite the bullet and ride in the dark in the mountains, the traffic would be much less and we could just take it slow.
+Next time, I'd bite the bullet and ride in the dark in the mountains, the traffic would be much less busy and we could just take it slow.

 {{< figure src="jiufennight.jpg" alt="Everyone gassing up their scooters and motorcycles at night." caption="Gassing up the bikes before returning them." >}}